Putting Calgary First

 Thanks for checking in a second time.
 What may not have been an issue when you first joined The City could be an issue now, especially if your job has changed since your start date.

 There appears to be a real potential for conflict of interest here.
-I encourage you to seek further guidance on this by talking to your leader, your HR Business Partner and/or Supply Management.
+I encourage you to seek further guidance on this by talking to your leader or your HR Business Partner.